monero-ecosystem/monero-python/docs/source/seed.rst

 You can utilize the ``Seed`` class in order to generate or supply a 25 word mnemonic seed.
 From this mnemonic seed you can derive public and private spend keys, public and private view keys, and public wallet address.
 Read more about mnemonic seeds `here`_.

+The class also reads 12 or 13 word seeds, also known as *MyMonero style*.

 .. _here: https://getmonero.org/resources/moneropedia/mnemonicseed.html

 .. warning:: This class deals with highly sensitive strings in both inputs and outputs.